jan-revay/initPC/Ubuntu_22.04/README.md

 - consider PopOS extensions

+## Keybindings

+- search GitHub for `gsettings` resp. `gsettings <keybinding>` to see how other devs set them

 ## TODO

 - put settings of the default Ubuntu extensions I use into gsettings scripts
 - if there are multiple options for one extension, also document which one I chose and why
 - tune the autostart times to be smaller (app autostart)
-- try to find a way to invoke tyling shell functions via dbus (or implement that)
+- try to find a way to invoke tyling shell functions via DBus (or implement that)
 - try writing a GNOME extension
-- read manuals and github repos of the extensions I use
+- read manuals and GitHub repos of the extensions I use
 - add the install script for the extensions I use, try making it silent (noninteractive)
-- add shortcut for moving windows between workspaces
+- add a shortcut for moving windows between workspaces
 - use CapsLock in more keybindings (figure out the way)
 - "Get-ChildItem ., ~, ~/x/, ~/x/work/, ~/source/ -Depth 1 -Directory | Select-Object -ExpandProperty FullName | fzf | cd\r" equivalent
 - moving to a different workspace (with the active window or without) - add also arrow keybindings